albmarson/Fiap_TechChallenge_Ibovespa/README.md

 The project is hosted on Streamlit and can be accessed via the following link:  [Tech Challenge IBOVESPA - Streamlit | Alberto Marson](https://fiap-techchallenge-ibovespa.streamlit.app/)

-The script available on Streamlit can be reviewed and analyzed in the file: Apresentacao.py.
-The Jupyter/Python code is available in the file: Script_Analise_Ibovespa.ipynb, which contains all the data processing, analysis, and project development.
+The script available on Streamlit can be reviewed and analyzed in the file: `Apresentacao.py`.
+The Jupyter/Python code is available in the file: `Script_Analise_Ibovespa.ipynb`, which contains all the data processing, analysis, and project development.

 As I was unfamiliar with Streamlit before starting the postgraduate program, I chose to use it for presenting the data and took the opportunity to learn more about it.